How to Buy Futures in the Crypto Space

 The current futures market is looking very bright indeed both inside cryptocurrency and out.
 The futures industry, in general, is growing at lightning pace, climbing by over 20 percent in 2018 from the previous year.
 When it comes to cryptocurrency derivatives, they’re gaining in popularity as well with records being set this year left, right, and center.

-BitMEX, for example, hit an all-time high for crypto futures trading in June at over $16 billion in just 24 hours while CME had two record months in a row this May and June.
+BitMEX, for example, hit an all-time high for crypto futures Betfair Trading in June at over $16 billion in just 24 hours while CME had two record months in a row this May and June.
 New players are entering this growing space all the time and Digitex is priming up to grab our slice of the current futures market as well!

 So, with all this action going on, you may be asking yourself how to buy futures–and whether you should.
 Let’s take a look at what futures are and if they’re a smart choice for you.